laravel/docs/notifications.md

 #### Markdown Attachment Content

-If some of your attachment fields contain Markdown, you may use the `markdown` method to instruct Slack to parse and display the given attachment fields as Markdown formatted text:
+If some of your attachment fields contain Markdown, you may use the `markdown` method to instruct Slack to parse and display the given attachment fields as Markdown formatted text.
+Simply pass an array with one or more of: `pretext`, `text`, and/or `fields`.
+For more information about Slack attachment formatting, check out the [Slack API documentation](https://api.slack.com/docs/message-formatting#message_formatting).

     /**
      * Get the Slack representation of the notification.